|

 upon another can greatly increase the total contact area.
 Friction may

-also remove thin layers of oil or oxide, exposing a more pure surface
+also remove thin layers of oil or oxide, allowing the two differing

 charge-imbalance, but the hair does need to be rubbed by the balloon.
-But
+Yet

 the rubbing is not the cause of electrification, electrification can come